damok6/vagrant-ansible-mesos-marathon-cluster/README.md

 When the cluster is successfully provisioned and running we can skip to testing the cluster as outlined in the next section.

+### TODO: Public networking

+Default should be private within-host networking, but show how public networking can be used.

 ### Testing